-Gas provider AGIG has begun to decarbonize its business with Australia’s first commercially operated electrolyser that blends green hydrogen into the existing gas network.
-Blending will create the necessary demand to scale hydrogen production from renewable energy.
+Gas provider AGIG has begun to decarbonize its business with Australia’s first commercially operated electrolyzer that blends green hydrogen into the existing gas network – creating the necessary demand to scale green hydrogen production.

 Renewable energy in Australia relies mainly on a combination of wind power and solar photovoltaics.
 Both sources are variable, they come and go with the weather.
 “You’re producing energy at times when you may not need it and at other times when you need it, you’re not producing anything,” says Michael Bielinski, Head of Projects of Siemens Energy Asia Pacific.
 “Large lithium-ion batteries might solve that problem intermittently, for 24 or 48 hours.
 But you really need a solution for medium to long-term energy storage – and that’s where hydrogen comes in.
 The reason we talk about hydrogen is because it’s a way to store variable renewable electricity and decarbonize hard to abate sectors that cannot be easily electrified.”